torgro/cliMenu/README.md

 ## Menu options

-Currently you can controll the following aspects of the menu (they are shared across all menus unless you change them before showing a sub-menu):
+Currently you can control the following aspects of the menu (they are shared across all menus unless you change them before showing a sub-menu):

 * Choose the char that creates the outer frame of the menu